 The charity's Annual Information Statement current at the time of this review has since been superseded.
-Please contact me if you are facing a significant decision with this charity and an updated review would be of help.
+Please start with the updated review published in October 2017, and come back to this one as needed.

 Mini charity review of Australian Indigenous Ministries Inc. (AIM) as an organisation that seeks donations.
 (Including the answers to the questions that the Australian charity regulator, the ACNC, suggests that you ask.)

 (For the situation last year, read the review here.)

 - As a charity, yes.

 - AIM operates – according to the ACNC Register – in three states.
 It is not registered to fundraise in the two that have a licensing regime.
 Nor in the other five.

 - If it’s ‘carrying on business’ outside NSW, as it appears to be, then it doesn’t have the required registration (an ARBN).

 Do they share the Gospel?

 What do they spend outside the costs directly incurred in delivering the above impact, that is, on administration?